trezzuri/erpnext-docs/docs/en/support/articles/automating-issue-assignments-to-support-team-in-erpnext.md

-# Automating Issue Assignments in ERPNext
+# Automating Issue Assignments in SOMA

 Modern support automation tools demonstrably improve customer service.
 Automating the assignment of support issues ensure that every issue ticket has been assigned a product expert and the customer seeks resolution to their queries faster.
 Assignment Rule has been introduced in v12 and here's how you can automate your support team's troubles away.
-First, we need to setup an email account that appends the incoming emails received there into the "Issue" DocType of ERPNext.**1) Create an Email Account:**You need to update email domain and setup your support email address in ERPNext's Email Account.
+First, we need to setup an email account that appends the incoming emails received there into the "Issue" DocType of SOMA.**1) Create an Email Account:**You need to update email domain and setup your support email address in SOMA's Email Account.
 To learn about email setup, please check out [this link](https://www.youtube.com/watch?v=ChsFbIuG06g&t=122s)
 ![](/files/NPp14kS.png)
 **2) Append to Issue:**The checkbox, "Enable Incoming" has to be selected to allow emails sent on this email address to be received here.
 We need to capture them in a DocType, which is mentioned under "Appends To".
 In this case, we want to append all incoming emails to Issue
 ![](/files/STAm8ko.png)